-In Figure 4, we measure the daily occurrence of news URLs over the three platforms normalized by the average daily number of URLs shared in each community.
-We find that /pol/ and the six selected subreddits exhibit a much higher percentage of occurrences of alternative news compared to the other communities (Figure 4(a)), whereas, for mainstream news, the sharing behavior is more similar across platforms (Figure 4(b)).
+Figure 4: Normalized daily occurrence of URLs for (a) alternative news, (b) mainstream news, and (c) fraction of alternative news over all news.

+platforms (Fig. 4(b)).
 There are also some interesting spikes, likely related to the 2016 US elections, on the date of the first presidential debate and election day itself.
 These findings indicate that the selected sub-communities are heavily utilized for the dissemination of alternative news.
-We also study the fraction of alternative news URLs with respect to overall news URLs (Figure 4(c)), highlighting that mainstream news URLs are overall more "popular" than the alternative news URLs.
-Note that the Twitter spike in Figure 4(c) appears to be an artifact of a failure in our collection infrastructure.
+We also study the fraction of alternative news URLs with respect to overall news URLs (Fig. 4(c)), highlighting that mainstream news URLs are overall more "popular" than the alternative news URLs.
+Note that the Twitter spike in Fig. 4(c) appears to be an artifact of a failure in our collection infrastructure.

 As some users repost the same URL many times within the same platform, we next study such reposting behavior and extract insights while comparing platforms.
-In Figure 5, we plot the CDF of the time difference between the first occurrence of a URL and its next occurrences on the same platform.
+In Fig. 5, we plot the CDF of the time difference between the first occurrence of a URL and its next occurrences on the same platform.
 Both alternative and mainstream news URLs are recycled over time within the platform (even after several months), but Twitter exhibits a smaller lag between the first occurrence and later ones compared to the other two platforms.
 In all three platforms, there is an inflection point at the 24h period, which probably signifies the day-to-day behavior of news propagation within a platform, and this is true for both alternative and mainstream news.
-Finally, mainstream news seem to propagate
+Finally, mainstream news seem to propagate faster in these platforms than alternative news, especially on the six subreddits; for Twitter and /pol/ the difference is not evident.